esztergalicz/workshop-gis-with-nosql/README.md

 >Settings --> Preferences --> Tab Settings --> Tab size: 4
 > - [x] Replace by space

 During the following steps please make sure that the identation is correct!
 Either copy the spaces at the beginning of the lines too or type 4 spaces before inserting.
+You can check whether there is a problem in the commander window where manage.py runs.
+If it still ends with the line  ```Quit the server with CTRL-BREAK.```   then everything is Ok.
+Otherwise it will tell you in which line the error is.

 1.a) Go to the section `#Connecting to MongoDB ` and copy the following below this section:
 ```Python